Emily Olivon

 Helyn Kim

-University of Virginia.
-Helyn graduated from the University of
+Helyn graduated from the University

-Virginia in 2007 with a B.A. in psychology and a Masters of
+of Virginia in 2007 with a B.A. in psychology and a Masters of

 Teaching in the Early Childhood & Developmental Risk program.